 - Assistive technology device loans through Student Disability Services (e.g. smartpens and audio note-taking software)

-- Assistive technology inquires and or recommendations (i.e. do you have Jaws or Zoomtext, where can I find this software, do you know of apps I can use instead?)
+- Assistive technology inquires and or recommendations (i.e. Does UMBC have Jaws or Zoomtext for screenreading and where can I find this software?
+Do you know of apps I can use on my personal device instead?)

 NOTE: UMBC recommends the use of the Sonocent Audio Note Taking software for individuals who are approved for the accommodation of note taking assistance.
 Sonocent promotes active learning and research has shown an increase in GPAs when taking class notes using Sonocent tools.
 Please see videos below to learn more about Sonocent.

 - Screen Magnification

 - Livescribe Smart Pens